Olympus E-M5 II vs Pentax K-70

 |Olympus E-M5 II||Y||stereo||mono||Y||-||micro||2.0||Y||-||-|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the K-70 are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the K-70 followed on from the Pentax K-50.
+The K-70 is a recent model that features in the current product line-up of Pentax.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.

 So what conclusions can be drawn?
 Is the Olympus E-M5 II better than the Pentax K-70 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).